 We exited the drainage at Davidson Center.
-Then our guide gave some explanations about this place and Trumpeting Place Cornerstone.
-And at that point, about one hour and twenty minutes after the tour started, it came to an end.
+Then, our guide gave some explanations about this place and Trumpeting Place Cornerstone.
+And at that point, about one hour and twenty minutes after the tour started, it ended.
 And our guide left us to explore the Davidson Center.

-The city of David is considered as the original core settlement in Jerusalem.
-Thus at some point in history, it was the same.
-But over the centuries Jerusalem expanded and today the City of David is only a small part of it.
+The city of David is considered the original core settlement in Jerusalem.
+Thus, at some point in history, it was the same.
+But over the centuries, Jerusalem expanded, and today, the City of David is only a small part of it.

-The City Of David is located near the Old City (Dung Gate) in Jerusalem.
+The City Of David is near the Old City (Dung Gate) in Jerusalem.

-The city of David is considered as the original core settlement in Jerusalem.
+The city of David is considered the original core settlement in Jerusalem.

-Hezekiah’s Tunnel is 533 meters long and a typical walk takes about 40 minutes.
+Hezekiah’s Tunnel is 533 meters long, and a regular walk takes about 40 minutes.

 About 40 minutes, but that depends on the number of people.
 So it can vary between 20 to 60 minutes.